Tarun-surendra/comp5130/README.md

 I have to improve quote page to look and free. and advance payments,and also i would like to add learning sessions for the best price.

+### `npm test`

+Launches the test runner in the interactive watch mode.\

+### `npm run build`

+Builds the app for production to the `build` folder.\
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.\
+Your app is ready to be deployed!